 remove the # at the front and change the value to no.

 As a fall-back we will allow login in from the home network.
 So at the bottom of the file add. (the 4 spaces in front of the line matter)

 sudo service ssh restart

 Generate keys on the raspberry pi:

 Just press enter for both the location and password.

 Add your local key.
 Form your own machine mac/linux/windows.

 Paste your public key in this file.

 For linux/mac you can find your public key with:

-In a new terminal tab/window, try to login again.
-This way you can change things in the current tab.
-If something went wrong.
 You should login without needing to type the password.
 To check if the password is disabled you should try login in from a different computer and a different ip.